- Teachers can see where their students are succeeding or struggling and make instructional decisions to foster student growth.

 Enhancing Outcomes and Simplifying Compliance Reporting

-With new Student Daily Performance tracking available in Unique Learning System teachers can now monitor student progress with more frequency and regularity, empowering them to:
+With Student Daily Performance tracking available in Unique Learning System teachers can monitor student progress with more frequency and regularity, empowering them to:

 - Make just-in-time adjustments to support learning, boost student outcomes and improve performance on assessments

 - Ensure students are completing lessons

 - Document daily work completed and progress toward mastery of state standards, making it easy to report and demonstrate compliance with IEP goals